prprbr/awesome-lifelong-continual-learning/README.md

 # awesome-continual-learning / awesome-lifelong-learning
 A list of papers, blogs, datasets and software in the field of lifelong / continual / sequential / incremental machine learning.
-This is a powerful concept and a stepping stone towards Artificial General Intelligence (AGI).

 ## Contents
 - [Papers](#papers)